When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

 \subsection{User-Favorable Pareto Improving CPRR Schemes}

-To ensure that the CPRR schemes we develop are politically acceptable, we restrict to the class of schemes that result in equilibrium outcomes wherein each individual user is at least as well off as compared to that under the untolled user equilibrium outcome, a property we refer to as user-favorable (see Figure~\ref{fig:combined}).
-We note that the definition below readily extends to the setting of endogenous equilibrium as well.
+To ensure that the CPRR schemes we develop are politically acceptable, we consider schemes, as in\ifarxiv~\cite{GUO2010972,lawphongpanich2010solving}\else~\cite{GUO2010972}\fi, that result in equilibrium outcomes wherein each individual user is at least as well off as compared to that under the untolled user equilibrium outcome, a property we refer to as user-favorable (see \ifarxiv Figure~\ref{fig:combined}\else Fig.~\ref{fig:combined}\fi).
+We note that the definition below readily extends to the setting of endogenous equilibria as well.

-\begin{definition} [User-Favorable CPRR Schemes] A CPRR scheme $(\ttau, \r)$ is user-favorable if for any (exogenous) $\ttau$-equilibrium the travel cost of any user group $g$ does not increase with respect to any untolled $\0$-equilibrium $\f^0$, i.e., $\mu^g(\ttau, \r) \leq \mu^g(\0,\0)$. \end{definition}
+\begin{definition} [User-Favorable CPRR Schemes] A CPRR scheme $(\ttau, \rr)$ is user-favorable if for any (exogenous) $\ttau$-equilibrium the travel cost of any user group $g$ does not increase with respect to any untolled $\0$-equilibrium $\f^0$, i.e., $\mu^g(\ttau, \rr) \leq \mu^g(\0,\0)$. \end{definition}

+We mention that the the above definition can readily be extended to incorporate the notion of a user-favorable CPRR scheme relative to any status-quo traffic equilibrium pattern, which is not necessarily equal to the untolled case, e.g., the traffic pattern in a city that has already implemented some form of congestion pricing.
+Thus, considering the untolled user equilibrium $\f^0$ in the above definition is without loss of generality.

 We now present the main result of this section.
-In particular, we establish that any pricing scheme $\ttau$ that improves the system efficiency compared to the untolled case, can be paired with a revenue refunding scheme $\r$ such that wealth inequality relative to the ex-post income distribution under the untolled setting is not increased, i.e., the CPRR scheme $(\ttau,\r)$ is Pareto improving (see Figure~\ref{fig:combined}) and user-favorable.
-Note that designing CPRR schemes that achieve a lower level of wealth inequality and total system cost as compared to that of the untolled user equilibrium outcome is desirable since this implies that the CPRR scheme improves upon both the system efficiency and fairness metrics relative to the status-quo traffic equilibrium pattern.
-We discuss other useful aspects of this result in Section~\ref{sec:discussion}.
+In particular, we establish that any pricing scheme $\ttau$ that improves the system efficiency compared to the untolled case can be paired with a revenue refunding scheme $\rr$ such that the wealth inequality relative to the ex-post income distribution under the untolled setting is not increased, i.e., the CPRR scheme $(\ttau,\rr)$ is Pareto improving (see \ifarxiv Figure~\ref{fig:combined}\else Fig.~\ref{fig:combined}\fi) and user-favorable.
+Note that designing CPRR schemes that achieve a lower level of wealth inequality and total system cost as compared to that of the untolled user equilibrium outcome is desirable since this implies that the CPRR scheme improves upon both the system efficiency and fairness metrics relative to the status-quo traffic equilibrium pattern. \ifarxiv We discuss other useful aspects of this result in Section~\ref{sec:discussion}. \fi